-The Plan supports the strong climate actions the County and Takoma Park have already instituted under the County's Climate Action Plan, Thrive Montgomery 2050, Green Building Construction codes, and the City's Sustainability and Climate Action Plan (SCAP).
+The Plan supports the strong climate actions the County and Takoma Park have already instituted under the County's Climate Action Plan, Thrive Montgomery 2050, Green Building Construction codes, and the City's Sustainability and Climate Action Plan (SCAP) and the Climate Emergency Response Framework.
 All aim to reach net-zero carbon emissions by 2035 and mitigating impacts to improve climate resiliency and adaptation.